Intergenerational Focus Groups

 In line with the overall project design, the participants of focus group discussions are families with and without a Russian migratory background.
 Across the three countries, people with a Russian background encounter significant differences in how their host society relates to Russia.
 We are interested in studying how these specific settings in each country may account not only for an individual’s beliefs and values but also for their identity, homeland attachment, and sense of belonging to the country of residence.

-Focus groups are conducted in three steps.
-We first have discussions separately with parents and offspring, each lasting approximately 2 hours.
-In follow-up discussions, we bring young adults and their parents together.
-We conduct 64 focus groups in total, with around 130 families across the three countries.
+Focus groups were conducted in three steps.
+We first had discussions separately with parents and offspring, each lasting approximately 2 hours.
+In follow-up discussions, we brought young adults and their parents together.
+We conducted 64 focus groups in total, with around 130 families across the three countries.

-We implement focus groups in cooperation with local companies specialising in qualitative data collection.
-In all three countries, we ensure a diverse sample of respondents.
-Focus groups take place online with the use of leading online platforms that offer unique interaction and discussion tools.
-The discussions are moderated by professional and experienced moderators in German, Estonian, English or Russian in accordance with the moderation guides developed by the MoveMeRU team.
+We implemented focus groups in cooperation with local companies specialising in qualitative data collection.
+In all three countries, we ensured a diverse sample of respondents.
+Focus groups took place online with the use of leading online platforms that offer unique interaction and discussion tools.
+The discussions were moderated by professional and experienced moderators in German, Estonian, English or Russian in accordance with the moderation guides developed by the MoveMeRU team.

 Qualitative research is crucial for understanding the deeper dynamics in the process of intergenerational transmission.
 Moreover, focus group discussions provide a unique opportunity to capture the social embedding of values and opinion formation through interaction with other people and family members.
 Conducting both focus groups and surveys, the MoveMeRU project triangulates qualitative and quantitative data and methodologies to shed new light on attitudes and perceptions related to history, politics, and homeland attachment within families and in various national contexts.